 Treatment of penile cancer (cancer of the penis) will depend on the stage and grade of the cancer.
 It will also depend on your general health.
 Different treatments can be used, including surgery, radiotherapy or chemotherapy.
 You may have a combination of treatments.

 Penile cancer is treated at specialist hospitals or clinics by doctors who are experts in this cancer.
 This means you may have to travel further away from your local hospital for treatment.

-Some treatments for penile cancer can affect your ability to make someone pregnant (your fertility).
+Some treatments for penile cancer can affect your fertility.
 If you are worried about this, it is important to talk with your doctor before you start treatment.

-We have more information about fertility after treatment for men.
+We have more information about fertility after treatment.